Bob Hawke: Legacy

 A biographical television film, Hawke, premiered on the Ten Network in Australia on 18 July 2010, with Richard Roxburgh playing the title character.
 Rachael Blake and Felix Williamson portrayed Hazel Hawke and Paul Keating, respectively.
 Roxburgh reprised his role as Hawke in the 2020 episode "Terra Nullius" of the Netflix series The Crown.

-In July 2019, the Australian Government announced it would spend $750,000 to purchase and renovate the house in Bordertown where Hawke was born and spent his early childhood.
-In January 2021, the Tatiara District Council decided to turn the house into tourist accommodation.
+The Bob Hawke Gallery in Bordertown, which contains memorabilia from his life, was opened by Hawke in 2002.
+Hawke House, the house in Bordertown where Hawke spent his early childhood, was purchased by the Australian Government in 2021 and opened as an accommodation and function space in May 2024.
+A bronze bust of Hawke is located at the town's civic centre.

 In December 2020, the Western Australian Government announced that it had purchased Hawke's childhood home in West Leederville and would maintain it as a state asset.
 The property will also be assessed for entry onto the State Register of Heritage Places.

 The Australian Government pledged $5 million in July 2019 to establish a new annual scholarship—the Bob Hawke John Monash Scholarship—through the General Sir John Monash Foundation.
 Bob Hawke College, a high school in Subiaco, Western Australia named after Hawke, was opened in February 2020.

 In March 2020, the Australian Electoral Commission announced that it would create a new Australian electoral division in the House of Representatives named in honour of Hawke.
 The Division of Hawke was first contested at the 2022 federal election, and is located in the state of Victoria, near the seat of Wills, which Hawke represented from 1980 to 1992.